ReactiveX/RxJava/language-adaptors/rxjava-scala/README.md

 Work on this adaptor is still in progress, and for the moment, the best source of documentation are the comments in the source code of [`rx.lang.scala.Observable`](https://github.com/Netflix/RxJava/blob/master/language-adaptors/rxjava-scala/src/main/scala/rx/lang/scala/Observable.scala).

+## Documentation

+You can build the documentation as follows: In the RxJava root directory, run

+    ./gradlew :language-adaptors:rxjava-scala:scaladoc

+Then navigate to

+    RxJava/language-adaptors/rxjava-scala/build/docs/scaladoc/index.html

 ## Binaries

 Binaries and dependency information for Maven, Ivy, Gradle and others can be found at [http://search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22rxjava-scala%22).